 Our attention is preoccupied externally in quickly changing artificial sensory inputs.
-We have little time for being in nature, or to look within and connect with our own inner being and the universe within us.
-We may have a few minutes a day for a Yoga routine, meditation or mantra, but this is usually just a sidelight to the ongoing flow of our increasingly electronic existence, extending to an electronic self-image more than our actual state of body and mind.
+One could say that there is little in our minds or in our blood streams that is authentically ours.
+We have little time for being in nature, or to look within and connect with our own inner being and the greater universe of consciousness within us.
+We may have a few minutes a day for a Yoga routine, meditation or mantra, but this is usually just a sidelight to the ongoing flow of our increasingly electronic existence, extending to an electronic self-image that has become more real for us than our actual state of body and mind.

 Obviously, the human being was not meant to be wired all the time.
-It is not part of our evolutionary pattern in which we emerged from the world of nature and developed civilization through agriculture.
+It is not part of our evolutionary development in which we emerged from the world of nature and developed civilization through agriculture.
 Yet curiously we human beings can easily and quickly adapt to machines, become dependent upon them, or even begin to operate like them and emulate them.
 The new seeking to develop Artificial Intelligence not only to help us but to guide us is part of this phenomenon.
 We face an uncertain future in which the machine defines our environment, culture, transportation and even self-identity.

-As electronic influences move much faster than our actual senses, we are losing our sensory acuity and capacity for observation and contemplation.
+As electronic influences move much faster than our actual nervous system and senses, we are losing our sensory acuity and capacity for observation and contemplation.
 Our minds are becoming ungrounded, volatile and hyper reactive.
 We crave rapid diverse stimulation, which in turn renders us weakened or depressed when these strong stimuli are withdrawn.
 Many of us have overstimulated and worn out our nervous systems leaving us depleted, unable to cope or handle stress, opinionated and angry.

 Psychological, mental, emotional and nervous system problems are increasing, starting with young children.
 An entire new set of designer drugs has been created to deal with these issues.
-Yet these are often unable to solve the problems and instead cause more addictions and dependencies.
+Yet these drugs are often unable to solve the problems and instead cause more addictions and dependencies.
 The future of public health, including social health and societal psychological well-being seems problematical.
 We are becoming more unhealthy, unhappy and disturbed on both personal and collective levels, and our longevity may be declining.

 How to Balance our Minds and Nervous Systems

 Personally, I spend a fair amount of time in front of computer.
 This is mainly for creative writing and for communication with students and friends.
 I do examine the news, mainly headlines and try to keep up with what is going on in the world from several different perspectives.
 However, I rarely listen to or watch any program or news item.
-I check our social media a couple times a day and try to post some items of interest but rarely respond personally to anyone (apologies here for that).
+I check our social media a few times a day and try to post some items of interest but rarely respond personally to anyone (apologies here for that).